(The Cosmic Microwave Background sound is heard for a few seconds before fading out.)

 Today’s drugs are mere psychotropic enhancers with no secondary or withdrawal effects, and only for medicinal purposes.
-Depressants such as alcohol aren’t available almost anywhere, though once I drank a dose of sixty-five milliliters of distilled wine at a pharmacy.
+Depressants such as alcohol aren’t available almost anywhere, though once I drank a dose of sixty-five milliliters of distilled wine bought at a pharmacy.
 For a couple of minutes, it felt like dying; then I felt depressed, a mix of dark thoughts and apathy.
 But then, I got bolder, as if death didn’t matter anymore; as if I’d been reborn from the ashes of my previous, petty self.
 Now I understand why it is so addictive.
-I yearned for more of this life elixir to be poured in my mouth; to be engulfed by it.
+I yearned for more of this life elixir to be poured in my mouth; to gulp it and be engulfed by it.
 But the pharmacist had emphatically advised me against it, so I let my thirst for life die and my body go limp.
-I had to lie down and snooze off for a quarter of an hour.
+I had to lie down and snooze off for a while.
 Such grandiose experience denied to our generation.
-I understand the risks, but don’t we all die after all?
+I understand the risks but don’t we all die after all?
 Milena said once that talks of death are a dead end, pun intended.
-She’s like a gleeful flower and I feel like evil mud at her feet, gradually sapping her nutrients.
-I put all my effort into turning off this darkness of mine while I’m with her, but I wish that, like a swamp orchid, she could thrive in the swampness of my soul.
-I wish to bridge the abyss between us, and therefore I wrote a poem, the tool of those who are about to die.
+She’s like a gleeful flower and I feel like inapt mud at her feet, gradually sapping her nutrients.
+I put all my efforts into turning off this darkness of mine while I’m with her, but I wish that Milena, like a swamp orchid, could thrive in the swampiness of my soul.
+I wish to bridge the abyss between us, and therefore I wrote a poem, an Ave imperator to salute her, just when I’m about to die.

 …And what’s a verse but a complaint of the soul?

 And a poem but a graceful deaf scream?